New

 A landing page is a prime requirement of any company if it wants to provide a personalised experience to its target audience.

-So in this blog, I will explain what a landing page is and how it works.
+So in this blog, I will walk you through landing pages explained and how they work.
 I will cover all the common questions people have about landing pages and how to utilise them for business growth.

 Table of Contents: